 If you are not initially stationed at AWE, and therefore do not require DV clearance, you will still be required to obtain DV clearance if at some point in your career if you are posted to an atomic weapons establishment, or any other establishment requiring higher-level security clearance.

 As an MDP officer you may at some point in your career work at a United States Visiting Forces (USVF) Base, most of which are located in the East of England (mainly East Anglia).
 Since November 2006, access to US networked IT systems worldwide has only been available via the use of a Common Access Card (CAC) and the majority of posts at USVF Bases require officers to hold a CAC.
 In order to obtain a CAC, you will need to provide certain personal information and data that the USVF authorities will safeguard and retain whilst you remain employed on a USVF unit.

 Please be assured that all candidates undergoing security clearance are treated impartially and consistently irrespective of their age, disability status, gender, gender identity, marital status, race or ethnic origin, religion or belief, or sexual orientation.

 With many sites throughout the UK, opportunities in the MDP are on a national scale.
-Currently though, are main focus is Scotland, where their two-year probationary period will be served.
+Currently though, are main focus is AWE Aldermaston and Clyde/Coulport in Scotland.
+The two-year probationary period will be served at the station you are posted to.
 However, the standard posting length for all officers is three years.